open-telemetry/opentelemetry-specification/specification/configuration/sdk-environment-variables.md

 **Status**: [Experimental](../document-status.md)

-Environment variables MAY be handled directly by a component, in the SDK, or in a separate component (e.g. environment-based autoconfiguration component).
+Environment variables MAY be handled (implemented) directly by a component, in the SDK, or in a separate component (e.g. environment-based autoconfiguration component).

 The environment-based configuration SHOULD have a direct code configuration equivalent.